All Episodes

 And, you know, all throughout closing arguments, the jurors had been told dozens of times that, you know, any of these payments were campaign violations, and the judge allowed all of it to stand uncontradicted.

-And as much the the defense gave up even objecting because they were overruled almost every time.
+And as much, the defense gave up even objecting because they were overruled almost every time.

-I honestly kept thinking when I kept hearing about these rulings, it's like, my goodness, where were these judges when I was prosecuting gangbangers and you know, tough cases?
+I honestly kept thinking when I kept hearing about these rulings, it's like, my goodness, where were these judges when I was prosecuting gangbangers and tough cases?

-I mean, I've had judges restrict how much I could say in a closing argument, um, versus uh they got all carte blanche.
+I mean, I've had judges restrict how much I could say in a closing argument versus they got all carte blanche.

-Even going back to the very beginning of this, I think you and I have talked about spoken about this, is that I've never in my life heard of a judge requiring a criminal defendant or someone accused of a crime to sit in the courtroom every single day for motions, for juries, for everything.
+Even going back to the very beginning of this, I think you and I have talked about, spoken about this, is that I've never in my life heard of a judge requiring a criminal defendant or someone accused of a crime to sit in the courtroom every single day for emotions, for juries, for everything.

 We're not trying to get a conviction at any cost.